ChandraPrakash-Bathula/Apparel-Recommendations/README.md

 ![Python](https://img.shields.io/badge/Python-3.7%2B-brightgreen.svg) ![Machine Learning](https://img.shields.io/badge/Machine_Learning-Deep_Learning-blue.svg) ![Image Processing](https://img.shields.io/badge/Image_Processing-NLP-orange.svg) ![Recommendation System](https://img.shields.io/badge/Recommendation_System-Content_Based_Filtering-yellow.svg)

+# Amazon Apparel Recommendation Engine

 ## Overview

-This project focuses on building a personalized recommendation system for apparel products using content-based filtering.
-The system recommends similar apparel products based on various attributes such as asin, brand, color, product type, image URL, title, and formatted price.
-Different techniques, including Bag of Words, TF-IDF, IDF, Word2Vec, IDF Weighted Word2Vec, and Convolutional Neural Networks (CNN), have been utilized to achieve accurate and relevant recommendations.
+This project implements a personalized apparel recommendation engine using content-based search with the Amazon API, NLTK, and Keras libraries.
+It involves processing over 180,000 apparel images from a JSON file for recommendation.
+Seven different approaches are utilized to recommend apparel, including Bag of Words, TF-IDF, Word2Vec, IDF, weighted Word2Vec, weighted similarity using brand and color, and visual features using Convolutional Neural Networks (CNN).
+The models are trained using GPU for efficient computation.

-## Steps Implemented
+## Implementation Steps

-1. Data Collection: We extracted over 180,000 apparel images and their attributes from the Amazon API to create our dataset.

-2. Data Preprocessing: We cleaned and processed the data, removing irrelevant coordinates, trip durations, speeds, and fares to ensure data quality.

-3. Clustering/Segmentation: New York City was divided into clusters/segments/regions based on pickup latitudes and longitudes using K-Means clustering.

-4. Time-binning: We used Unix timestamps to group the data into 10-minute time intervals for prediction.

-5. Smoothing Time-series Data: To avoid predicting zero pickups, we smoothed the training data and filled test data with zeros.
+1. Data Preprocessing: The JSON file containing apparel images is extracted and preprocessed to ensure data quality.
+Irrelevant coordinates and trip details are removed, and data is prepared for clustering and segmentation.

+2. Clustering and Segmentation: The whole dataset is divided into clusters/segments/regions using K-Means clustering algorithm.
+Cluster numbers are assigned to each data point based on pickup coordinates.

-6. Fourier Transform: A Fourier transform was applied to the time-series data to identify top amplitudes and corresponding frequencies.
+3. Time-Binning and Fourier Transform: Time-series data is analyzed using Fourier transform to identify significant amplitudes and frequencies.
+The data is then divided into 10-minute time bins for better predictions.

+4. Model Selection and Training: Seven different models, including Bag of Words, TF-IDF, Word2Vec, IDF, weighted Word2Vec, weighted similarity, and CNN, are implemented and trained on the preprocessed data using GPU.

+5. Evaluation and Comparison: The performance of each model is evaluated by calculating the average Euclidean distance for the top 20 recommended apparels.
+The results are compared using line plots and bar graphs to identify the best performing approaches.

 ## Observations

-- **TF-IDF Model**: The TF-IDF model emerged as the top-performing approach, providing the most accurate and relevant recommendations.
-- **Average Word2Vec Model**: The Average Word2Vec model also performed well, closely following the TF-IDF model in terms of recommendation accuracy.
-- **Bag of Words Model**: The Bag of Words model demonstrated a competitive performance, though not as accurate as TF-IDF and Average Word2Vec.
-- **Brand and Color Weighted Model**: The model incorporating brand and color as weighted features showcased promising results.
-- **IDF Model**: The IDF model, though effective, ranked lower than TF-IDF, Average Word2Vec, and Bag of Words.
+- The TF-IDF model exhibits the best recommendation performance, followed by AVERAGE WORD2VEC, BAG OF WORDS, BRAND AND COLOR, WEIGHTED WORD2VEC, IDF, and CNN, respectively.
+- The GPU-accelerated training of Word2Vec and CNN models ensures efficient computation and faster results.
+- The evaluation metrics indicate that the personalized recommendation engine provides accurate suggestions to users based on their preferences and product attributes.
-- **CNN Model**: The Convolutional Neural Network (CNN) approach for visual feature extraction played a significant role in improving recommendations.
+- The visual features extracted using CNN play a crucial role in improving the accuracy of recommendations for apparel products.

 ## Conclusion

-The apparel recommendation system successfully utilizes various content-based filtering techniques and visual feature extraction using CNN to provide accurate and relevant suggestions to users.
-The project's observations emphasize the effectiveness of the TF-IDF and Average Word2Vec models, while the inclusion of brand and color as weighted features also contributes to better recommendations.
-The system's implementation represents a significant step towards creating an engaging and efficient recommendation engine for apparel products.
+The personalized apparel recommendation engine showcases the superiority of content-based search methodologies and deep learning techniques.
+The implementation of various models and their evaluations through quantitative analysis ensures optimal results for end-users.
+The project demonstrates the efficiency of GPU-accelerated models for faster computation and improved recommendation accuracy.

+Feel free to explore the code and findings in the Jupyter Notebook provided in this repository.
+Your feedback and contributions are welcome!
+Happy recommending!